Applies to England

 The law limits the size of an infant class (reception and years 1 and 2) to a maximum of 30 pupils per teacher (there are exceptions to this rule for certain limited categories of children).
 If the school refuses your child a place because admitting them would breach this limit then your appeal will be an infant class size appeal.
 This is different from all other school admission appeals.

-In an infant class size appeal, a panel will only uphold the appeal where one of the following applies:
+In an infant class size appeal, a panel will only uphold the appeal if it finds one of these conditions apply:

-- It finds that the admission of an additional child would not breach the infant class size limit
+- the admission of an additional child would not breach the infant class size limit

-- It finds that the school’s admission arrangements were unlawful, or were not properly applied, and the child would have been offered a place at the school if the arrangements had been lawful or had been properly applied
+- the school’s admission arrangements were unlawful, or were not properly applied, and the child would have been offered a place at the school if the arrangements had been lawful or had been properly applied

-- It decides that the decision to refuse admission was not one that a reasonable admission authority would have made in the circumstances of the case
+- the decision to refuse admission was not one that a reasonable admission authority would have made in the circumstances of the case

 As an example, a decision that makes it impossible for you to transport all your children to school on time is unlikely to be considered perverse.
 However, a decision to refuse a place for a child whose family had to relocate under a witness protection scheme might be.
 The decision on whether a refusal was unreasonable will be made by the appeal panel and will depend on the facts of the particular case presented at the appeal.